rotoapanta/botZabbixProject/README.md

 # Getting started

-## Getting started with Tiltmeter and Zabbix
+## Getting started with Zabbix and Telegram

 The digital inclinometer is a high-precision instrument designed to measure very small changes in the horizontal plane.
 In the context of volcanoes, an inclinometer is used to measure very small changes in the horizontal plane of the terrain around the volcano.
 These changes can be indicative of volcanic activity, such as deformation of the terrain caused by inflation or deflation of magma beneath the volcano.
 This tutorial will guide you to obtain data from the Tiltmeter (tangential axis, radial axis, and temperature) to Zabbix.